Skip to content

 homingo audit --model gpt-4o

-# Use a specific sim model instead of auto-deriving one
+# Use a specific generation model instead of auto-deriving one

 # Force the same model for both generation and simulation